North Dakota Horse Park

 The North Dakota Horse Park is a horse racing venue in Fargo, North Dakota, located on 19th Ave N west of Interstate 29.

 The park is licensed for up to 9 days of racing in 2013, though each year it is typically open for one weekend of racing in late July.

+In 2021 North Dakota Attorney General has published an opinion that Horse Race North Dakota violated open meeting laws by not posting clear notice of a meeting and its agenda.